 The opportunity to fill your face with fondue in picture-perfect snow globes should never be turned down.
-This fan favourite Alpine pop-up overlooks the Thames, as Jimmy’s Winter Lodge boasts beautiful snow globes made for private dining experiences, each seating up to ten people.
-It’s the perfect spot for Christmas get togethers and festive parties, with guests invited to tuck into gourmet food.
+This fan favourite Alpine pop-up overlooks the Thames, boasting beautiful snow globes made for private dining experiences, each seating up to ten people.
+Fire And Fromage at Jimmy’s is the perfect spot for Christmas get togethers and festive parties, with guests invited to tuck into gourmet food.

 Maida Vale’s The Waterway is located in the heart of Little Venice, with a lovely outdoor terrace overlooking the Grand Union Canal.
 During the holiday season, it transforms into a Winter Wonderland Garden, with one single igloo lighting up the night.
 The ‘Little Venice Igloo’ seats up to six people for drinks and dinner with canalside views, and heaters, music speakers, and a dedicated waiter or waitress complete the cosy Christmas experience.
 Since it’s only one igloo though, we recommend booking it in advance to avoid missing out!

 54 Formosa Street, W9 2JU.
-Nearest station is Warwick Avenue.
+Nearest station is Warwick Avenue, a short walk from Paddington and Royal Oak stations.
 Book here.

 Also published on Medium.